 The principles of good scientific practice are an important foundation for scientific research.
 A course on this topic is therefore mandatory for every doctoral researcher.

 The Max Planck Society has established an ombudperson-system.
-At the Max Planck Institute for the Science of Human History > Geoanthropology there is currently no elected ombudperson.
-Regarding alternative support any doctoral researcher or scientist can turn to the coordinator.
+At the Max Planck Institute of Geoanthropology there is an elected ombudperson, too.

 Additionally, the Graduate Academy of the Friedrich Schiller University Jena offers ombudspersons.